 By comparing the caloric intake of different species of apes, we can gain insights into their evolutionary adaptations, ecological relationships, and behavioral patterns.
 This understanding contributes to our broader knowledge of primate nutrition and emphasizes the importance of tailor-made conservation strategies to ensure the well-being and survival of these remarkable creatures.

-See also How many calories burned riding a bike for 1 hour
+See also How many calories are burned in one hour of swimming

 Understanding the Factors Influencing Ape Caloric Consumption